Part 2: Advanced Topics

 Logging the Model Building

 If you do not know about the logging framework of Python, this is an excellent moment to learn about it.
 I consider it an essential skill for production code and this and similar frameworks are used for most production code in any language.
 The official Python documentation contains a good tutorial.
+There are people that prefer other logging frameworks, but it comes with Python and is good enough for most use cases, definitely better than using the badly configurable print statement.

 import logging